singhkpratham/geocompr/04-spatial-operations.md

 ## Exercises

-1. It was established in Section \@ref(spatial-vec) that Canterbury was the region of New Zealand containing most of 100 highest points in the country.
+1. It was established in Section \@ref(spatial-vec) that Canterbury was the region of New Zealand containing most of the 100 highest points in the country.
-How many of these high points does Canterbury Region contain?
+How many of these high points does the Canterbury region contain?

 1. Which region has the second highest number of `nz_height` points in, and how many does it have?